You may wish to see an introductory page to this section first.

 Monastère Saint-Paul-de-Mausole: cloister: Romanesque capitals (see those at Saint-André-le-Bas at Vienne)

-One wonders about the impact of the capitals of the cloister on the minds of the patients of the Asylum.
+One wonders about the impact of the capitals of the cloister on the dreams of the patients of the Asylum.

 Van Gogh's (reassembled) Room at the Asylum; see what he saw from this room in the introductory page